October 12, 2017

 4.4 Returning Travel Card refunds

-A payment made by the university to a cardholder’s Travel Card that subsequently results in a refund is the property of the university; the cardholder must contact Corporate Card Services to have the refund requested from the issuing bank and credited back to the appropriate university account.
+A payment made by the university to a cardholder’s Travel Card that subsequently results in a refund is the property of the university; the cardholder must request a credit balance refund via the university’s financial system to credit the funds back to the appropriate university account.

 4.5 Duplicate claims